KevinKra/Notes/certifications/aws/developer/resource.md

 ---

 # X-Ray <a name="X-Ray"></a>

+> X-Ray provides an end-to-end view of requests as they travel through your application, and shows a map of your application’s underlying components.

 **AWS X-Ray is a service that collects data about requests that your application serves**, and provides tools that you can use to view, filter, and gain insights into that data to identify issues and opportunities for optimization.